npgy/album2vid/README.md

 If you run a YouTube channel for music like I do, you will find this useful.
 It lets you generate an output video from audio files and their respective cover art reasonably fast.

-## How to use
+## Installation
-The simplest way to run this tool is to download the binary for your OS on the [releases](https://github.com/npgy/album2vid/releases) page.
+The simplest way to install this tool is to download the binary for your OS on the [releases](https://github.com/npgy/album2vid/releases) page.
 Unfortunately at the moment there is only a binary for Windows.
-You can also choose to just run the python script manually with your own binary of Ffmpeg.
+You can also choose to just clone the python script and run it manually with your own binary of Ffmpeg.
+This will work on any OS, although it's only been tested on Windows and macOS.

+## Usage
+`album2vid [-h] [-f] [path]`
+Flags:
+`-f` or `--fast`: Enables fast mode, may cause rendering errors.

 First make sure you have prepared your album's files correctly.
 They need to be ordered numerically and the cover art needs to have a particular name.
 Here's an example of what that would look like: